-The water rose more and more above the earth and all the high mountains under the heavens were submerged.
-20 The waters had risen and covered the mountains to a depth of more than twenty feet.
-Every living thing that moved on the earth died: birds, cattle, 24:37 animals, everything that swarmed on the earth - and all humankind.
+The waters rose more and more above the earth and all the high mountains under the heavens were submerged.
+The waters had risen and covered the mountains to a depth of more than twenty feet.
+M1 Every living thing that moved on the earth died: birds, cattle, animals, everything that swarmed on the earth-and all humankind.